Anderson Localization and Swing Mobility Edge in Curved Spacetime: Abstract

 \section{Abstract}

-We construct a quasiperiodic lattice model in a curved spacetime to explore the crossover concerning both condensed matter and curved spacetime physics.
-We study the related Anderson localization and find that the model has a clear boundary of localized-extended phase separation, which leads to the mobility edge, i.e., the coexistence of nonergodic localized, critical and extended phases.
-A novel self-consistent segmentation method is developed to calculate the analytical expression of the critical position of phase separation, and the rich phase diagram is determined by calculating the fractal dimension and scaling index in multifractal analysis.
+We construct a quasiperiodic lattice model in curved spacetime to explore the crossover concerning both condensed matter and curved spacetime physics.
+We study the related Anderson localization and find that the model has a clear boundary of localized-extended phase separation, which leads to a swing mobility edge, i.e., the coexistence of localized, swing and sub-extended phases.
+The swing mobility edge, first reported here, features the phase-dependent eigenstate, that is, the eigenstate swing between the extended and localized state for differnt phase parameter of the quasiperiodic potential.
+Furthermore, A novel self-consistent segmentation method is developed to calculate the analytical expression of the critical point of phase separation, and the rich phase diagram is obtained by calculating the fractal dimension and scaling index in multifractal analysis.